krruzic/Reader-YC/README.md

 * View about/help pages, email the dev (me)
 * Comment Caching, YAY!
 * Active frame showing recent stories
-* Basic login
+* Settings to always open in browser, and to use reader mode
+* Clear cached stuff (No clue why you'd want to)

 ###Current Issues:
+* Probably a few with the Q version, because I don't own one and can't test.

 ###Coming Feature roadmap (dates are really guesses):

-* Favouriting posts for later viewing from a 'Favourites' tab V1.1
-	ETA: August 22nd

-* V1.2
+* V1.6
-    A tutorial that shows when first launched, this will add some flair to the app Collapsable comments, Searching for posts and comments ETA: End of Summer
+    A tutorial that shows when first launched, this will add some flair to the app Collapsable comments, ETA: End of Summer

 * Logging in and upvoting/commenting V2.0
 	ETA: Probably never, but I do hope to add this EDIT: IT'S ALMOST DONE!!